openwisp/openwisp-docs/user/configure-device.rst

 Refer to the instructions described in
 :ref:`Install the OpenWISP server application <install_server>`.

-2. Flash OpenWRT on a device
+2. Flash OpenWrt on a device
 ----------------------------

-If you have a network device which is compatible with OpenWRT, follow the instructions in the `official OpenWRT flashing guide
+If you have a network device which is compatible with OpenWrt, follow the instructions in the `official OpenWrt flashing guide
 <https://openwrt.org/docs/guide-user/installation/generic.flashing>`_.

 If you don't have a physical device, you can